1410 20th Street, #20

 Senior Analyst.
 Performed contract work at customer and home offices for Data General Eclipse multiprocessor systems, as follows:

-Developed real-time telemetry decommutation algorithms for TIROS-N weather satellites.
+Developed real-time telemetry decommutation algorithms for the NASA’s TIROS-N weather satellites.
 The major part of this effort involved design of algorithms which resulted in maximum recovery of data in the real-time environment.

 Assisted with modifications to the Algol ATLAS compiler used to generate programs for testing the TIROS-N satellite under development.

-Development (hardware and software) of portions of a real-time global intelligence-gathering system.
-For security reasons, neither the government agency nor any system information may be divulged.
+Development (hardware and software) of portions of a real-time global intelligence-gathering system for the NSA.

 1975 - 1976